 4. The borrower's spouse will have to co-sign the application before it is completed even if the spouse is not present while filling the form.

-5. The spouse is not bound to repay the borrower’s loan even if co-signing the ICR application.
+5. The spouse is not bound to repay the borrower’s loan even if she/he has co-signed the ICR application.

 Permanent Residential Address

 Telephone Number (Home)